Privacy Policy

 We reserve the right to amend this privacy notice at our discretion and at any time.
 When we make changes to this privacy notice, we will post the updated notice on the website and update the notice's effective date.
 YOUR CONTINUED USE OF OUR WEBSITE FOLLOWING THE POSTING OF CHANGES CONSTITUTES YOUR ACCEPTANCE OF SUCH CHANGES.

-If you have any questions, comments, or concerns regarding this Privacy Notice for California Residents, please contact us at support@ATM.com or Ant Money, Inc., 4600 Campus Drive, Suite 107, Newport Beach, CA 92660.
+If you have any questions, comments, or concerns regarding this Privacy Notice for California Residents, please contact us at support@ATM.com or ATM.com, Inc., 4600 Campus Drive, Suite 107, Newport Beach, CA 92660.